wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 *<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Booking</a> essential as each performance has a limited capacity.*

 #### Venue + Booking Details
-(First Day: Friday 10 November 2017, 8pm sold-out: email <a href="mailto:rsvp@habmcr.org?subject=Rent Party Friday 8pm waiting list">rsvp@habmcr.org</a> to join a waiting list; *extra 9.30pm performance on-sale from 12noon Thu 2 Nov*)
+First Day: Friday 10 November 2017, (8pm sold-out: email <a href="mailto:rsvp@habmcr.org?subject=Rent Party Friday 8pm waiting list">rsvp@habmcr.org</a> to join a waiting list) + 9.30pm (extra performance now on-sale)
 Second Day: Saturday 11 November 2017, 8pm
 <a href="http://www.google.co.uk/maps/place/M3+6HU" target="_blank">Venue: Adelphi Court</a>, off Cannon Street, Salford, M3 6HU
 <a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online</a>, Pay What You Decide† in person afterwards. *With a limited capacity, **ALL reservations will be released 15 minutes before the start time**, please arrive early at Adelphi Court to collect a ticket.*